 LLC Check-Ups Are Fast, Easy

 We see businesses that lack time and want a shortcut to the answers.
 In order to help satisfy this need, we designed our LLC Check-Ups.
 These check-ups are intended as mini audits of your LLC for possible weaknesses in your proverbial armor.
 With flat fee pricing, you know up front the exact amount you’ll spend.
-We offer three different plans depending upon the size of your budget and the extent of review you want to have performed.
+We offer a few different plans depending upon the size of your budget and the extent of review you want to have performed.

 For larger, more complex LLCs, we can tailor a custom plan to fit any special requirements.
 LLCs in this category usually aren’t large enough for a full-time in house attorney, but these companies have significant enough operations to justify a custom plan specific to their business.